 Slow moving water

-Creating waves and surface ripples
+Creating fast moving water waves and surface ripples

 Draw the end of the point or wire through the PVA in the direction of flow or waves to varying depth and crisscross them in fast-moving sections.